 Skyhaven Airport (DAW) in Rochester is a small regional airport.
-Runway expansion projects in recent years are intended to increase capacity for the facility.
-However, Skyhaven will likely not expand to a capacity in which commercial airlines or freight are feasible, but small charter planes may be possible.
+Runway expansion projects in recent years increased capacity of the facility.
+However, Skyhaven does not currently have capacity for larger commercial airlines or freight, but small charter planes may be possible.